Jump to:

 Variations

-This is just one way to make a German sauerkraut soup, common in the South.
-Overall numerous recipes exist – some soups are clear, some thicker, some without the potatoes, some without the sausage.
+This is just one way to make a German sauerkraut soup, common in the South of the country.
+Overall numerous recipes exist - some soup dishes are clear, some thicker, some without the potatoes, some without the sausage.
+Sometimes even fresh cabbage is added to tune down the sauerkraut flavors or sauerkraut juice to enhance them.

 Here are a few popular ways to customize our basic recipe.

-- Tomato sauce/paste – add before the chicken stock to create Rote Sauerkrautsuppe (red sauerkraut soup).
-About 1/2 cup sauce or 2 tbsp paste.
+Tomato sauce/tomato paste - add before the chicken stock to create Rote Sauerkrautsuppe (red sauerkraut soup).
+About ½ cup sauce or 2 tablespoon paste.

 Other Recipes You Might Like